 Remember when you were a brand-new mom or dad?
 You or your partner had just given birth, and you had this precious, beautiful new miracle at home.
 This precious, beautiful, sleepless little miracle.
 (Of course, some of you won’t have to think back very far — I may be describing the stage you’re in right now!)

 Remember the kinds of advice and “helpful tips” you would get about sleep from well-meaning friends and family members?
 And how much of that advice centered around the concept of ‘baby sleeping through the night‘?
 So many of our friends, relatives, co-workers (heck, even strangers in the grocery store!) want to chime in with their two cents about when our babies should be sleeping through the night, how to make them sleep through the night, and all the ways we’re failing as parents if our babies aren’t sleeping through the night.

 However, those of you who have managed to resolve your baby’s nighttime waking or to solve your baby’s nap problems, and who have read up on baby sleep, now have a better context for understanding and evaluating that advice.
 And you probably realize that, while some of what you heard was true and helpful, other bits of advice you got about sleeping through the night were flat-out wrong.

-That’s what we’re taking a look at today’s article, readers — we are examining the top 5 myths our well-meaning friends and family members tell us about babies sleeping through the night.
+That’s what we’re taking a look at in today’s article, readers — we are examining the top 5 myths our well-meaning friends and family members tell us about babies sleeping through the night.

 5 Myths About Babies Sleeping Through The Night